Everything you need to know about our product install, setup steps, configuration and usage of various features

 PROGRAM NUMBER DISPLAY / SELECTION MENU (*3)

-In default status, this popup menu will display program numbers in different banks of programs.
+In default status (REQUEST DATA ON PROGRAM CHANGE), this popup menu will display program numbers in different banks of programs.
 See image below.

-But things get exciting when you toggle on LIB CONTROL [1] switch:
+But things get exciting when you toggle on LIBRARY CONTROL ON PROG CHANGE [1] switch:

 You can now view currently active Librarian Bank patches on the menu and browse them directly from the main user interface!